ahmetakbn/3d-image-maker/README.md

 Copy project to your local server and run <i><b>index.php</b></i>

 Your 3d image will be created under uploads directory.
 To test with different images, you must edit <i><b>index.php</b></i> to put your images name and directiory.

+# Live Site
+Please visit http://www.create3dphoto.com to see how it works